kevinmanoj1007/usermanual/adk/Basics/models.md

 The `model` sub-command for `genie` provides a convenient interface for adding, listing, registering and committing an agent's models, run `genie model` for more info.

-[Transfer Learning](./transfer-learning.md) is a section under the Genie tab’s Agent area that allows users to configure model-specific settings through the Model Details page.
-It includes three sub-sections: Details (showing model name and description), Design Parameter Specification (where users map controllable parameters to model-trained specifications), and Target Specifications (defining output parameters, precision targets, and mapping expressions to model-defined targets).
+[Transfer Learning](./transfer-learning.md) is a section under the Genie tab's Agent area that allows users to configure model-specific settings through the Model Details page.
+It includes three sub-sections: Details (showing model name and description), Design Parameter [Specification](adk\API\Models\specifications.md) (where users map controllable parameters to model-trained specifications), and [Target Specifications](adk\API\Models\target-specifications.md) (defining output parameters, precision targets, and mapping expressions to model-defined targets).
 Once configured, users can initiate model transfer into the project environment.